mschilling/deskbird-mcp-server/API_ENDPOINTS.md

 ## Using `deskbird_api_call` with These Endpoints

 The `deskbird_api_call` MCP tool provides direct access to all documented endpoints.

+**⚠️ Prerequisites**: This tool must be explicitly enabled by setting `ENABLE_PREVIEW_TOOLS=true` in your environment configuration.
+See the [Configuration Guide](README.md#preview-tools-configuration) for setup instructions.

 Here are some practical examples:

 ### Quick Examples